Uoerim/CSE341-Project/README.md

+This code is a project for university
+Its made for educational purpose only

 | Type | Prefix | Example | Purpose |
 |------|--------|---------|---------|
 | Feature | `feature/<Your Name>/` | `feature/<Your Name>/post-api` | New features |